Sainan/Clippy/README.md

 new CommandDelete(/* amount = */ 10)
 ```

-you can either implement a case for this, or just use `->getDefaultResponse()`, which in this case would be:
+you can either implement a case for this, or just use `->getResponse()`, which in this case would be:

 > "I'm sorry, I can't do that in this form."